jurriaan/mallory/README.md

 ## em-mitm-proxy

 Man-in-the-middle http/https transparent http (CONNECT) proxy over bunch of (unreliable) backends.
-It is intended to be used for running test suits / scapers.
+It is intended to be used for running test suits / scrapers.
 It basically shields the proxied application from low responsiveness / poor reliability of underlying proxies.

 Proxy list is provided by external backend (ActiveRecord model, Redis set) and is refreshed periodically.
 Original use case involves separate proxy-gathering daemon (out of the scope of this project).